1. INTRODUCTION

 1.3.
 Available publications

-A quick reference document (Pocket guidelines) is available, in print and on the EAU website.
-These are abridged versions which may require consultation together with the full text version.
+A quick reference document (Pocket guidelines) is available in print.
+This is an abridged version which may require consultation together with the full text version.
 Several scientific publications are available, as are a number of translations of all versions of the EAU TC Guidelines.
-All documents are accessible through the EAU website: http://www.uroweb.org/guideline/testicularcancer/.
+All documents are accessible through the EAU website Uroweb: http://www.uroweb.org/guideline/testicularcancer/.
+A EAU Guidelines App for iOS and Android devices is also available containing the Pocket Guidelines, interactive algorithms and calculators, clinical decision support tools, guidelines cheat sheets and links to extended guidelines.

 1.4.
 Publication history and summary of changes